BlanchetteLab/HIFI/README.md

 	-mrfMaxIter=<INTEGER> : Number of iterations of MRF.
 Default: 5
 	-sigmaMultiplier=<FLOAT> : Sigma multiplier term in MRF (see Methods).
 Default: 0.040000 -minSigma=<FLOAT> : Minimum value of sigma to be considered (see Methods).
-Default: 0.001000
+Default: 0.001000 -varianceMultiplier=<FLOAT> : Models observed read count as a negative binomial distribution instead of a Poisson distribution, with mean equal to the estimated IF, and variance equal to mean*varianceMultiplier.
+Default: 1

 Output options
 	-minOutput=<FLOAT> : Smallest IF value to be outputed.
 IF values below this number are not outputed.
 Defaul: 0.000010